The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Much has already been made about the value of brand, audience, and ethos.
 Not only here, but elsewhere in the developing DTC canon.
 Regularly accompanying that trifecta is the term moat: “durable competitive advantages levied by a particular business against its competitors.”

-Outside legitimate innovation, whose half-life is increasingly brief, the only enduring moat is brand equity (or so goes one common argument).
+Outside legitimate innovation, whose half-life is increasingly brief, the only enduring moat is brand equity.
 Traditional online “sales” tactics undermine equity.
 Are therefore dangerous.
 And ought to be eschewed.

-As a microcosm of this thinking, over the last two holiday seasons, numerous DTC leaders offered no discounts, minimal discounts, or charity-based incentives:
+As a microcosm of this thinking, over the last two holiday seasons, leading ecommerce stores offered no discounts, minimal discounts, or charity-based incentives:

 Does this mean price and optimization are things of the past?
 Hardly.